mrdcvlsc/ChaCha20-Poly1305/readme.md

 -----

+**To Be Improved Later**
+- implement and use a uint320 instead of using uint512 to reduce operations in the poly1305 tag generation.

 **Environment Requirements:**
 - x86_64 architecture
 - little endian system

-If you system does not have these requirements, it might produce wrong results or might not even compile.
+If your system does not have these requirements, it might produce wrong results or might not even compile.

 -----